 Nina Valerie Kolowratnik in conversation with Nikolaus Hirsch and Markus Miessen

-This event is hosted by Annenstrasse 53 and Das Gesellschaftliche Ding in collaboration with the IZK - Institute for Contemporary Art.
+This event was hosted by Annenstrasse 53 and Das Gesellschaftliche Ding in collaboration with the IZK – Institute for Contemporary Art.

 In The Language of Secret Proof: Indigenous Truth and Representation (Sternberg Press, 2019) Nina Valerie Kolowratnik challenges the conditions under which Indigenous rights to protect and regain traditional lands are currently negotiated in United States legal frameworks.
 The book responds to the urgent need for alternative modes of evidentiary production by introducing an innovative system of architectural drawing and notation.